National Mentoring Program Goals

 Mentorship Program Structure

-The 2021 session will run from October 2021 – January 2022.
-This session will include three 90-minute group meetings (October, November, and January).
 The mentoring session will focus on applying for jobs and early-career development, but mentees at other stages of their career development (early undergrad, career development during employment) are welcome to apply and will be included as space permits.
 Newcomers to Canada with international experience in water resources fields who are looking for work in water in Canada are encouraged to apply.

-Group meeting activities will include speed mentoring, resume review and feedback, and discussion periods.
+For both sessions, group meeting activities will include speed mentoring, resume review and feedback, and discussion periods.
 All group meetings will include breakout sessions for smaller discussions.
 In between meetings, mentees will be connected with a mentor for a virtual 60-minute mentoring discussion.
 This mentoring program emphasizes building connections among all participants.
 The group meetings will support the development of a broad network for mentees that includes experienced mentors and their peer cohort.

 Participation will be limited to 15 mentees per session.
 If more than 15 mentees apply, smaller groups may be formed focusing on mentees seeking similar types of mentoring or for those who have similar scheduling needs.
 Alternatively, applicants may be placed on a waiting list for the next National Mentoring session.